This shortcut aioli only takes minutes to prep and is perfect for serving with any meal!

 Flavorful Variations

-Homemade aioli can be seasoned lots of different ways.
+Homemade aioli can be seasoned in lots of different ways.
 Add the following—as much or as little as you’d like:

-• Spicy: sriracha sauce, chipotle or cayenne powder.
+• Spicy: sriracha sauce, chipotle, or cayenne powder.

 • Savory: pesto, basil, roasted garlic or red peppers, sundried tomatoes, or truffle oil.

-• Creamy: avocado, dijon or stone-ground mustard.
+• Creamy: avocado, Dijon, or stone-ground mustard.

 How to Store Aioli